Brought to you with support from

 Rainwater and snowmelt follow the roof slope toward one of two slots on the east and west faces of the building.
 At the culmination of these two channels, where the channel meets the exterior walls, is a custom-fabricated precast concrete scupper that directs the water into a below-grade retention basin.

-The entire perimeter of the building is clad in one-inch thick precast concrete panels by Taktl in an open-jointed system.
+The entire perimeter of the building is clad in five-eighths-inch thick precast concrete panels by Taktl in an open-jointed system.
 Everything behind the concrete is waterproofed and the rail mounting system is open to the air.
 The concrete panels hang with a consistent gap-joint to allow for movement and expansion.
 Additionally there is a subtle curvature to the east and west facades that is not noticeable but, was detailed as a faceted curve to maximize the amount of flat, standardized panels.
 There were a few moments that called for a custom fabricated panel, namely one corner which has a filleted corner at the transition between two facades.

 The soffit of the building is constructed out of an acoustical plaster and fabricated in the field.
 The complex curvature of the soffit required intricate detailing of the x,y, and z coordinates to be constructed accurately.
 Following the lead of the exterior facade, the plaster expansion joints continue the lines between each panel.